hpandelo/ramp-ups_and_boilerplates/README.md

-# 1 Tutorial per Day
+# RAMP-UPs & BOILERPLATES

 ## Summary

 This repository intends to "capture" many Youtube tutorials.

-The main idea here is to train technologies, techniques, how each dev implements and organize the code.
+The main idea here is trainning technologies, techniques, how each dev implements and organize the code.

 ## Usecase